Hamid Mowlana

-Hamid Mowlana (حمید مولانا, Hamid Molana, born in Tabriz, East Azerbaijan, Imperial State of Iran) is an Iranian-American author and academic.
-He is Professor Emeritus of International Relations in the School of International Services at American University in Washington, D.C.
+Hamid Mowlana (حمید مولانا, Hamid Molana, born in Tabriz, East Azerbaijan, Iran) is an Iranian-American author and academic.
+He is professor emeritus of international relations in the School of International Services at American University in Washington, D.C.
 He was an advisor to the former Iranian President Mahmoud Ahmadinejad.

+Early life

+Mowlana was born into an educational and scholarly family.
+His grandfather, Grand Ayatollah Seyyed Muhammad Mowlana, was a leading Islamic jurisprudent (faqih) and a community leader.
+His great uncle, Haji-Mirza Hassan Roshdieh, was a founder of modern educational and teaching methods in Iran.
+He is a descendant of the Iranian mystic poet, Qasim-i Anvar (1356-1433), and his ancestry dates back to Imam Musa al-Kazim (745-799) in the early Islamic history.

+At the age of twenty-six, after the completion of his Ph.D. degree at Northwestern, he served as editor-in-chief of Kayhan daily in Iran in 1963.
+However, he resigned from that position shortly and returned to the United States in pursuit of an academic life.

 Education and academic career

-Mowlana was Founding Director of the International Communication Program in the School of International Service at American University from 1968 to 2005.
-He has also served as Visiting Professor or Guest Scholar in Africa, Asia, Europe, and Latin America.
+Mowlana was founding director of the International Communication Program in the School of International Service at American University from 1968 to 2005.
+He has also served as a visiting professor or guest scholar in Africa, Asia, Europe, and Latin America.
 He was instrumental in establishing the first degree program in international and intercultural communication studies.
-He obtained his B.S. in Economics in 1959 and earned his M.S. in Journalism in 1960 and his PhD in Communication and Political Science in 1963 from Northwestern University.
+He obtained his B.S. in economics in 1959 and earned his M.S. in journalism in 1960 and his PhD in communication and political science in 1963 from Northwestern University.
+Furthermore, he served on the faculty of the University of Tennessee in Knoxville from 1965 to 1968 before moving to American University in Washington, D.C.

+In 1963 Mowlana discovered the well preserved and original copy of the first Iranian newspaper called Kaqaze Akhbar, published in Tehran in 1837, in the files of the British Museum Library in London and came a cross further evidence of the paper's existence in the files of the Royal Asiatic Society, also based in London, and thus changed the beginning of Iranian journalism history to fourteen years earlier - from 1851 to 1837.

+Between 1950s and 1970s, he has contributed articles on international affairs to a number of American media organizations including The Miami Herald (Knight Newspapers), The Sacramento Bee (McClatchy Newspapers), and has collaborated with ABC, NBC, and CBS on a number of public affairs programs.
+He has testified before Congressional committees on international issues.

 Mowlana has worked for UNESCO in Paris and is a former president of the International Association for Media and Communication Research (IAMCR).
 He wrote regularly for Kayhan daily, one of the main leading newspapers in Iran during the 1990s and 2000s.
 As of 2019 Mowlana's bibliography listed over 1400 printed works (books, book chapters, journal articles, book reviews, and magazine and newspaper articles).